Beilong-Tang/lauraTSE_code/data/README.md

 # Data

-We provide our data processing for LibriSpeech and Libri2Mix.
+We provide our data processing for dynamic mixing for LibriSpeech and evaluation on Libri2Mix.

+For Libri2Mix training generation, I am still working on it.

 ## Training Data